 The first step is to come up with a naming convention for your campaigns and fill each section out as to how you would like to name your campaigns as seen below:

 Then, you can create sub-categories and modifiers to build keyword lists off of as seen below:

 Use the formula involved below in the campaign section across all the keyword and ad group builds:

 Then, use this formula as the Ad Group:

-Once all of this is in place, it is easy to implement the new campaigns, ad groups and keywords into your account from the AdWords Editor.
+Once all of this is in place, it is easy to implement the new campaigns, ad groups and keywords into your account from the Google Ads Editor.
 This shows why it is so important to keep a consistent naming convention within an account.

 Now that you’ve learned how to build out campaigns and keyword lists and manage your account with bids and ad testing, let’s look at some ways to analyze your account and report on your findings.

-We’ve already discussed Pivot Tables earlier in this guide, but they are so valuable and important that they are worth mentioning again.
-You can use pivot tables for general account analysis, ads, keywords, landing pages, etc. If you don’t use pivot tables currently for your PPC data, we highly suggest you start!
+We’ve already discussed Pivot Tables earlier in this guide, but they are so valuable that they are worth mentioning again.
+You can use pivot tables for general account analysis, ads, keywords, landing pages, etc. If you don’t use pivot tables currently for your PPC analysis, we highly suggest you start!

 To make a Pivot Table, simply click the shown button and Excel will put your data into a pivot table.
 From there, you can start manipulating data in any way that you choose using the pivot table builder.

 - Use calculated fields for metrics like cost/conversion, CTR, and conversion rates